 Using ultrasound, a needle is inserted through the abdomen into the fluid around the baby and a small amount of amniotic fluid is withdrawn.
 The needle does not touch the baby.

-Any woman can have a miscarriage at this time of pregnancy, but, if she has an amniocentesis, this risk is increased.
+Any pregnant person can have a miscarriage at this time of pregnancy, but, if a pregnant person has an amniocentesis, this chance is increased.

 The results are available in 2-3 weeks.
 Most times, amniocentesis will show that your baby does not have Down syndrome or trisomy 18.
 Amniocentesis can not find every condition.
 Even after a normal result, there is a chance of having a baby with a different condition such as a hole in the heart of mental disability.